mathewjose251/monitoring_automation/README.md

 - password: password1234

 ## Api Server
-The api can be accessed from a browser or the command like with something like curl
+The api can be accessed from a browser or the command line with curl

 ```sh
 user $: curl localhost